eschares/unsub_extender/README.md

 A .csv file will be saved, which you run through **unsub extender.**

-The .csv file must have the following columns in any order, but must be exactly as:
+The .csv file must have the following columns in any order, but named exactly as:
 * downloads
 * citations
 * authorships